CommonLII Home | Databases | WorldLII | Search | Feedback

 (b) a Family Court may refuse to summon a witness or to enforce a summons already issued against a witness when, in the opinion of the Court, the attendance of the witness cannot be procured without such delay, expense or inconvenience as in the circumstances would be unreasonable.

-(2) If any person to whom a Family Court has issued summons to appear and give evidence or to cause the production of any document before it, wilfully disobeys such summons, the Family Court may take cognizance of such disobedience, and after giving such opportunity to explain, sentence him to a fine not exceeding one hundred rupees.
+(2) If any person to whom a Family Court has issued summons to appear and give evidence or to cause the production of any document before it, willfully disobeys such summons, the Family Court may take cognizance of such disobedience, and after giving such opportunity to explain, sentence him to a fine [52][of five thousand] rupees.

 16. Contempt of Family Courts.- A person shall be guilty of contempt of the Family Court if he without lawful excuse-